National Bank announces a new partnership with the Canadian Foundation for Economic Education

 - Dividing family wealth (as of November 26)

 This content will also be available on the Advice section of the Bank's website at nbc.ca.
 The platform includes some 3,000 articles, videos, files and capsules that shed light on a wide range of topics related to managing personal finances.
-Nearly 1.5 million people consult these resources monthly.
+Nearly 1.5 million people consult these resources yearly.

 About National Bank of Canada